NOAA-MDL/tdlpackio/TDLPACK.md

 The following will attempt to briefly explain the TDLPACK format.
 Please read the official documentation [here](https://www.weather.gov/media/mdl/TDL_OfficeNote00-1.pdf).
 TDLPACK is a big-endian binary data format and is GRIB-like in that it contains an initial 4-character string to identify the data format "TDLP"; indentification sections (Indicator, Product, and Grid); Data section; and an End Section that contains "7777".
 A more detailed description of TDLPACK sections can be found in the chapter 5 of the official documentation.
 TDLPACK contains the following sections:

-* Section 0 - Inidictator Section
+* Section 0 - Indictator Section
 * Section 1 - Product Definition Section
-* Section 2 - Grid Definition Section
+* Section 2 - Grid Definition Section (NOTE: Not available when data are vector)
 * Section 3 - Bitmap Section (defined, but never supported in code)
 * Section 4 - Data Section
 * Section 5 - End Section